monostable/footwork/presentations/fosdem2017/presentation.md

 ---
 # S-expressions

-S-expressions are a simple representation of the parse tree.
+S-expressions are a representation of the parse tree.
 ```racket
 (* 2 (+ 3 4))
 ```